Vpet95/prompt-sync-plus/README.md

 ![Kapture 2022-09-23 at 16 38 18](https://user-images.githubusercontent.com/6632738/192052875-a3ad8be7-20d6-4be7-8402-2d704b5a7402.gif)

+### Handling multi-line input

+Prompt input that spans across multiple lines is supported in every interaction within prompt-sync-plus, including simple prompts, autocomplete suggestions, history scrolling, etc. Use arrow keys to position the cursor anywhere within the given multi-line input and edit it from the middle:

+`// todo`

+Note: prompt history supercedes up and down arrow key behavior.
+To use up and down arrow keys for positioning, the current prompt call must not have prompt history enabled.

 ### Handling sensitive input

 For password entry, etc. character input can be obscured via the `echo` field: